SergeiEensalu/System_Modeling/Karmen Kink/portfolio.md

 1. Well suited for representing the behavior of reactive systems (e.g. how the system reacts to certain events)
 2. Helpful for developers for modelling the states that an object can have during its life cycle

+Makes sense to use for model-checking and ensuring correctness of the system

 Contra arguments:
 1. Limited in scope (not very useful for non-reactive systems)
 2. Can become difficult to read when objects have a large number of possible states

+Doesn't make sense to use for communication when a very detailed view is not needed

 **Group 9 video on pros**